rwbl/Home-Assistant-Workbook-Experiments/MicroPython/24-Hawe_SolarInfo_ePaper/README.md

 - You can safely reboot the Pico (or unplug/replug) to test auto-start functionality.
 - If an error occurs on boot, Thonny's "Stop/Restart backend" option or holding BOOTSEL + reflash can help recover.

-💡 Tip: Test your script manually first before setting it to autostart with main.py.
+*Tip*: Test your script manually first before setting it to autostart with main.py.

 ---